 |Jane Hulme||Servant - Widow||49||General Servant - Domestic||Llandinam, Montgomeryshire|

-Peter is living at Pitses, as before, with their two sons, George and Jonah.
+Peter was recorded living at Pitses, as before, with their two sons, George and Jonah.
 Yet again Peter's age is wrong, although this time in the other direction.
 He would have been about 67 , not 72!
-What is ominous is that he describes himself as a "Widower", despite Maud being alive and well in St Annes.
+It would certainly seem that by this time Peter, at least, considered himself no longer married as he describes himself as a "Widower", despite Maud being alive and well in St Annes.

 1911 Census (2 April) Alt?.

 Pitses near Oldham, Lancashire

 |Peter Caddick||Head||72||Bilston, Staffordshire|

 |George Caddick||Son||13||Little Pieces Cotton Mill (Learner)||Alt, Lancashire|

 |Jonah Caddick||Son||12||Scholar||Alt, Lancashire|